bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 ### 46. Time Marches On - But at the Same Pace

 - Don't be lax About Tense Changes
+- If you are taking about the `PRESENT` time frame, keep all the verbs in the `PRESENT TENSE`.
+- If you are taking about something that happened in the `PAST`, keep all the verbs in the `PAST TENSE`.

+- If you are talking about different time periods, by all means, you will need to switch tenses.

+- MEMORY TIP
+  - If you have reason to change tenses, do it.
+If not, don't.

 ## PART 6: PUNCTUATION PROBLEMS

 ### 47. Comma Hiccups

 - Unnecessary Commas

+- 1. Between Descriptive word and the noun it describes

+  - INCORRECT - She bought a few run-down, inexpensive, house to remodel.
+  - CORRECT - She bought a few run-down, inexpensive house to remodel.

+- 2. Between a Subject and a Verb

+  - INCORRECT - Growing the company through acquisitions, has been a challange.
+  - CORRECT - Growing the company through acquisitions has been a challange.

+- 3. Between Two Phrases joined by a Conjunction

+  - INCORRECT - Bruno was hired in August, but was fired almost immediately.
+  - CORRECT - Bruno was hired in August but was fired almost immediately.
+  - CORRECT - Bruno was hired in August, but he was fired almost immediately.

+- MEMORY TIP
+  - If you can't give a specific reason for a COMMA, don't cause a hiccup in the flow of thoughts.

 ### 48. Comma Clauses and Pauses